absayuti/SPILT/README.md

 </QUESTION>
 ```

- 	The format makes use of tags similar to HTML but very very sparingly.
+* The format makes use of tags similar to HTML but very very sparingly.
 The only important tags are <QUESTION> and </QUESTIONS> to separate one question from another.
 Formatting of paragraphs, line breaks, spacing etc are done manually, just like a plain text file.

-3. These files must reside in /srv/pub/spilt.
+* These files mentioned above, must reside in /srv/pub/spilt.

 ### 3.2.
 Instructions for Students
 1. Start Ubuntu Linux.